-Alongside medication and a proper treatment plan, home remedies for asthma can play an important role in keeping symptoms under control.
-Remedies range from simply identifying triggers to making various lifestyle adjustments.
+Alongside medication and a proper treatment plan, home remedies can help manage asthma symptoms.
+People moften find breathing exercises, supplements, and lifestyle changes can help.

-Asthma is a disease that causes inflammation in the airways in the lungs.
+Asthma is a condition that causes inflammation in the airways in the lungs.
 The resulting swelling and narrowing of the airways make it harder to breathe, as do the increased levels of mucus and tightening muscles around the airways.